souffle17/cas-from-scratch/README.md

 A very rough CLI grapher in rust.

-This program will print a graph in the command line, with user provided arguments for the range and scale of the axis, and a user provided equation in prefix notation.
+This program will print a graph in the command line, with user provided arguments for the range and scale of the axis, and two halves of a user provided equation in prefix notation.

 - s = sin
 - c = cps